 The Lewis Family Wardrobe

 One special piece of furniture in the Wade Center's museum that many visitors come to see is The Lewis Family Wardrobe.
 The wardrobe was handmade by Richard Lewis, C.S.
 Lewis’s paternal grandfather, sometime in the 1800s.
-This wardrobe stood for many years in the Lewis family home of Little Lea in Belfast, northern Ireland, and was later transported to C.S.
+This wardrobe stood for many years in the Lewis family home of Little Lea in Belfast, in the north of Ireland.
+It was later transported to C.S.
 Lewis's adult home 'The Kilns' in England.
 We know from one of Lewis’s cousins, Claire Lewis Clapperton, that as children the Lewis brothers and various cousins would often play in the wardrobe, climbing into it where they would sit quietly while C.S.
 Lewis would tell them his “tales of adventure” (quotation from unpublished letter from Claire Clapperton to Clyde S. Kilby, August 20, 1979).
-Along with Lewis's writing desk, chair, and dining table, the wardrobe was purchased at auction in Banbury, England on October 30, 1973.
+Along with Lewis's writing desk, chair, and dining table, the wardrobe was purchased at auction in Banbury, England, on October 30, 1973.

 The Desk of J.R.R.
 Tolkien